Descanonge/xarray-histogram/docs/source/accessor.rst

     h.hist.median()

-Operations are vectorized [#vector]_, so that you can apply them to entire arrays of histograms.
+Operations are vectorized so that you can apply them to entire arrays of histograms.
 For instance for data defined along time, latitude and longitude, we can compute one histogram per time-step::